-GambleAware requires a minimum of £10 million annually to deliver its current responsibilities, and looks to all those who profit from commercial gambling to support the charity.
+GambleAware requires a minimum of £10 million annually to deliver its current responsibilities, and looks to all those that profit from commercial gambling to support the charity.
 In the 12 months to 31 March 2016, GambleAware distributed £8.1 million: 15% was spent on research, 74% on education and treatment and 4% was spent on the cost of generating funds.